akonoval/typeconverter/README.md

 Tool for converting data from the CSV-file to XML and JSON formats.
-Developed by Andrii Konoval for trivago GmbH as case-study.

 Case-study was developed and tested on Ubuntu 15.04 x86-64.
 So, I suppose the test of the app on Debian x86-64 is preferable.